dmitriy-nz/dmitriy-nz/README.md

 ### Hi there 👋, I am Dmytro Nazarenko

-#### I work as a Full-Stack developer
+#### I work as a Full-stack developer

-I am 27 years old, graduated from the Kyiv University of Communications, but I began to study programming on my own.
+I am 29 years old, graduated from the Kyiv University of Communications, but I began to study programming on my own.
 It grew from a hobby to a job.
 Doing what you like is cool!
-Interested in front and back development, system architecture, databases, cloud computing and neural networks.
+Interested in frontend and backend development, system architecture, databases, cloud computing and neural networks.

 - 🌱 I’m currently learning microservice architecture
 - ⚡ Fun fact: The first programming language: php 🐘